 During the year ended December 31, 2017, the Town of Greenburgh revalued the property values.
 As a result of these revaluations, the cooperative's real estate taxes increased approximately 26% and 29% for the town and school taxes, respectively.
-The cooperative appealed the increase in their property valuation and certiorari proceedings resulted in refunds of approximately \$52,000.
+The cooperative appealed the increase in their property valuation and certiorari proceedings resulted in refunds of approximately \$52,000 for the year ended December 31, 2019.

-The cooperative is entitled to and has received tax abatements on behalf of its stockholders during 2019 and 2018.
+The cooperative is entitled to and has received tax abatements on behalf of its stockholders during 2020 and 2019.
 The abatements, which include Star, Veterans and Senior Citizens are passed on to the stockholders by direct payment or as a credit against carrying charges.
 Any undistributed abatements as of the fiscal year end have been included on the Balance Sheets in Current Liabilities as Star Credit Due to Stockholders.
 As the abatements benefit the stockholders, the real estate tax expense reflected in these financial statements is gross of all the aforementioned tax abatements.